 Procedure Details:

 • Septoplasty: Involves reshaping or removing parts of the deviated septal cartilage and bone.
-Post-surgery, nasal splints might be placed inside the nostrils for support.
+Post-, nasal splints might be placed inside the nostrils for support.

 • Turbinate Reduction: Uses a special instrument to decrease the size of the turbinates, enhancing airflow.
 The focus is on the side wall of the nasal passages.